kumahq/kuma-website/app/_src/guides/integrating-transparent-proxy-into-your-service-environment.md

 This guide is intended for **Universal** deployments, where {{ Kuma }} must be configured manually for each environment.
 In **Kubernetes** environments, the transparent proxy is automatically installed through the [`kuma-init` container]({{ docs }}/production/dp-config/dpp-on-kubernetes/) or the [Kuma CNI]({{ docs }}/production/dp-config/cni/#configure-the-kuma-cni), so the instructions below are not applicable.
 {% endtip %}

-This guide provides a step-by-step walkthrough on integrating a transparent proxy into your service environment using {{ Kuma }}.
+This guide provides a step-by-step walk-through on integrating a transparent proxy into your service environment using {{ Kuma }}.
 Transparent proxy simplifies service management and traffic routing within a mesh, ensuring that all traffic flows through the designated data plane proxy without requiring changes to your application code.

 By the end of this guide, your service will be running under a transparent proxy, allowing you to leverage {{ Kuma }}'s advanced service management features, such as traffic control, observability, and security.

 Make sure to review the key assumptions and information outlined in the guide before proceeding with the installation.
 Adjust the parameters as needed to match your environment's specific details, such as IP addresses, custom ports, and DNS configurations.

-## Terminology Overview
+## Terminology overview

 - **Service**: In this guide, **service** refers to an application running in the environment where the transparent proxy is deployed.
 An exception is when we refer to [systemd](https://systemd.io/) services; in these cases, **service** specifically means a [systemd service unit](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html).